 Relaxing in the garden?

-Spring is here, and with the sunshine and warm weather you may well be spending more time in your garden.
+You may well be spending more time in your garden.
 Perhaps you’ve bought some furniture and equipment, such as a table, chairs and parasol, a barbecue or some new pots, plants and shrubs to brighten your outlook.

 Saga Home Insurance offers Extended Garden Cover